-In large bowl, whisk together eggs and pumpkin to smooth.
+In a large bowl, whisk together eggs and pumpkin to smooth.
 Stir in dry milk, and parsley (if using).
 Add brown rice flour gradually, combining with spatula or hands to form a stiff, dry dough.
-Turn out onto lightly floured surface (can use the brown rice flour) and if dough is still rough, briefly knead and press to combine.
+Turn out onto lightly floured surface (you can use the brown rice flour so the dough doesn’t stick) and if the dough is still rough, briefly knead and press to combine.

-Roll dough between 1/4 – 1/2″ – depending on your dog’s chew preferences, – and use biscuit or other shape cutter to punch shapes, gathering and re-rolling scraps as you go.
-Place shapes on cookie sheet, no greasing or paper necessary.
-Bake 20 minutes.
-Remove from oven and carefully turn biscuits over, then bake additional 20 minutes.
-Allow to cool completely on rack before feeding to dog.
+Roll the dough out so it’s between 1/4 – 1/2″ thick depending on your dog’s chew preferences.
+Use a cookie cutter to punch shapes, gathering and re-rolling scraps as you go.
+Place shapes on a cookie sheet, no greasing or paper necessary.

 I happened to have fresh parsley left over from my herb garden, but you could also use dried.
-It will help freshen your doggy’s breath!
-I also happened to have home made pumpkin puree from a pumpkin I had a few weeks ago, but you should definitely use canned.
-It is much easier!
-I found the brown rice flour and the powdered milk at Whole Foods, they weren’t very expensive at all.
+It will naturally help freshen your doggy’s breath!

 Lucy and Lola both love them!
 They have slightly different approaches to getting treats though.
 Lucy likes to grab and run, while Lola gives you those sad puppy eyes so you give her anything she wants!
 Love this recipe and want to make more treats for your dog?
-Get my favorite pupcakes recipe!
-Peanut Butter frosting optional, but highly encouraged!
+Get my favorite doggy birthday cake recipe!
+Cream cheese frosting optional, but highly encouraged!